kennytilton/MatrixJS/js/matrixjs/readme.md

 > Example: software monitoring an actual thermometer assigns a stream of temperature values to the `temperature` input cell of the matrix object corresponding to the real sensor.

 When an input cell is assigned a new value, any formulaic cells that used it *in their most recent computation* are re-run to compute new values.
-Yes, Virginia, the dependency graph changes dynamically to minimize re-calculation.
+Yes, Virginia, the dependency graph changes dynamically, minimizing re-calculations.
 This propagation cascades recursively to other formulaic cells, stopping when a cell has no dependents or recomputes the same value as before.

 > Example (adding an intermediate cell to our example): the `coreStatus` property is "OK" or "not good" depending on the core temperature.
 The dashboard background color and a klaxon alarm derive their states from `coreStatus`.
 Suppose we are at one billion degrees and the dashboard is red and the klaxon is sounding.
 If the temperature increases to one billion and one, the `coreStatus` rule runs to consider the new value but again decides on "not good", so the formulae for the dashboard color and klaxon do not re-run.

 Next.
-When cells change value, so-called *observer* functions can be supplied as the developer deems fit to  manifest the changed matrix world to the outside world (if only to the browser DOM).
+When cells change value, so-called *observer* functions can be supplied to manifest the changed matrix world to the outside world (if only to the browser DOM).

 > Example: code in an observer on the `clanging` property of a matrix klaxon uses a real device's interface to turn the real klaxon off or on.
 A different observer on the backgroundColor property executes `[dashboard DOM].style.backgroundColor = [new-value]`.

-The matrix library allows us to define declaratively a processing model and then animates that model once we hook it up to a stream of inputs.
+Summary.
+The matrix library takes a declarative definition of a processing model and animates that model when we feed it inputs.
+It brings an application to life.

 ## So why "matrix"?
 This dataflow library provides an environment in which the developer can arrange for a proxy nuclear powerplant to take form.
 The matrix powerplant runs by itself given: